What is an AC solar panel?

 - Power optimizers are based around a central string inverter, but with this type of system each solar panel is paired with a small electronics module called a power optimizer.
 The optimizer allows the system to better handle shading, and lets the system monitor each panel individually.

-- Microinverters do away with the central string inverter entirely.
+- Microinverters do away with the central inverter entirely.
 Instead, each solar panel is paired with a miniatured inverter that handles the output for that panel.
 This makes for the most flexible system available, but at a higher cost.

 Here’s a summary: